 The GitHub repository nuccomp (Knaus 2023) contains two python scripts, an RMarkdown document (Table 2), example data, and example output.
 The python scripts takes a FASTA or FASTQ format file, consisting of DNA nucleotides, as input.
 The outputs from the python scripts are summarized graphically and presented as formatted tables using the RMarkdown document.
 The RMarkdown is compiled, or ‘knit’, to an html document suitable for internal reports.
 Documents can also be compiled to html, pdf, or docx formats supported by RMarkdown (Xie, Allaire and Grolemund 2018) and graphics can be produced in png and tiff formats supported by R (Wickham 2016; R Core Team 2020).

-Table 2.
-Scripts included in nuccomp, the language they are implemented in, and brief description of functionality.